Devil Dinosaur: Astonishing Spider-Man and Wolverine

-A cybernetic, alternate universe variant of Devil Dinosaur appears in Astonishing Spider-Man and Wolverine #1.
+A cybernetic, alternate universe version of Devil Dinosaur appears in Astonishing Spider-Man and Wolverine #1.

 Deadpool Kills Deadpool

-Deadpool Dinosaur, an alternate universe variant of Devil Dinosaur amalgamated with Deadpool, appears in Deadpool Kills Deadpool #3.
+Deadpool Dinosaur, an alternate universe version of Devil Dinosaur amalgamated with Deadpool, appears in Deadpool Kills Deadpool #3.

 Earth-X

 Devil Dinosaur's skeletal remains appear in Earth X #0.

 Infinity Wars

-An alternate universe variant of Devil Dinosaur, amalgamated with Tippy-Toe and Monkey Joe, appears in Infinity Wars.
+An alternate universe version of Devil Dinosaur, amalgamated with Tippy-Toe and Monkey Joe, appears in Infinity Wars.
 This version is a red squirrel who grew to a massive size after being exposed to Terrigen Mists.

 Mutant X

-An alternate universe variant of Devil Dinosaur from Earth-1298 appears in Mutant X as a member of the Lethal Legion.
+An alternate universe version of Devil Dinosaur from Earth-1298 appears in Mutant X as a member of the Lethal Legion.

 Nextwave

 An alternate universe clone of Devil Dinosaur from Earth-63163 appears in Nextwave.
 This version is capable of speech and claims to be the head of the Beyond Corporation.

 Planet Hulk

-An alternate universe variant of Devil Dinosaur from Earth-15513 appears in Secret Wars.
+An alternate universe version of Devil Dinosaur from Earth-15513 appears in Secret Wars.